MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 = Query Processing #text(fill: gray, size: 10pt)[Week 8]

-*External Sorting*: Sorting for large relations stored on disk, that cannot fit into memory.
+Almost all SQL queries involve sorting, but we cannot store the entire relation in memory for sorting.

+== External Sorting

+*Principle*

-Divide and Conquer.
-Split a file of b blocks into L smaller sub-files.
-Load each sub-file into memory and sort it.
+- *Divide*: a file of b blocks into L smaller sub-files.
-Merge the sorted sub-files into a new sorted file.
+- *Sort*: load each small sub-file into memory, sort (using quick-sort, bubble-sort, etc), write to disk.
+- *Merge*: merge two or more sorted sub-files loaded from disk in memory creating bigger sorted sub-files.

+The expected cost, in block accesses, is

+$ 2b(1 + log_M (L)) $

-Cost is $O(2b(1 + log_M(L)))$.
-M is degree of merging, L is the number of initial sorted sub-files.
+b is the number of file blocks, M is degree of merging, L is the number of initial sorted sub-files.

 == Strategies for Select

-Linear search (b/2), binary search (log2 b), primary index (t+1) or hash function (1 + n/2) over a key,
-hash function over a non key (1 + n (overflow blocks)), primary index over a key in a range query (t + b), clustering index over ordering non-key (t + b/n), secondary index (B+ Tree) over a non-ordering key (t + 1), non-ordering key (t + m + b)
+*Linear search*:
+- expected cost: $b/2$

+*Binary search*:
+- unsorted: $log_2 b + 2b (1 + log_M L)$
+- sorted: $log_2 b$

+*Primary index* (label t) or *hash function* over a key:
+- unsorted: $t + 1$
+- hashed: $1 + n/2$ (overflow blocks)

+*hash function* over a non key:
+- expected cost: $1 + n $ (overflow blocks)

+*primary index* (level t) over a key in a range query:
+- expected cost: $t + O(b)$
+- estimated cost: $t + P(X > x) dot.c b = t + b dot.c (1 - x/r)$

+*clustering index* (level t) over ordering non-key:
+- expected cost (sorted file): $t + O(b/n)$
+- estimated cost: $t + b/n$ or $t + P(X = x) dot.c b$

+*secondary index* (B+ Tree) over a non-ordering key:
+- expected cost: $t + 1$

+*secondary index* (B+ Tree) over a non-ordering non key:
+- expected cost: $t + m + b$

+== Strategies for Disjunctive Select (OR)

+If an access path exists for all attributes:
+- use each to retrieve the result set,
+- union the result sets
+If none or some of the attributes have no access path:
+- linear search is unavoidable

 == Strategies for Conjunctive Select (AND)

+If an access path exists for an attribute use it to retrieve the result set.
-if an index exists, use the one that generates the smaller result set, then go through the result set and apply the remaining predicates.
+Then go through the result set and apply the remaining predicates.

+Ideally you select the attribute with the lowest selectivity.

+Optimisation here is predict the selectivity of the predicates.

 == Strategies for Join

+*Naive Join* (no access path)

-- Naive join (no index): Compoute the cartesian product, store the results and for each check the join condition
+Compute the cartesian product, store the results and for each check the join condition

+*Nested-loop Join* (no access path)

-- nested-loop join (no index): For each tuple in the outer relation, check the inner relation for matching tuples
+For each tuple in the outer relation, check the inner relation for matching tuples.
+Like a nested for loop.

+Which relation should be in the outer loop and which in the inner loop to minimize the join processing cost?

+*Algorithm*

+- Step 1:
+    - LOAD a set (chunk) of blocks from the outer relation R.
+    - LOAD one block from inner relation S
+    - Maintain an output buffer for the matching (resulting) tuples (r, s): r.A = s.B
+- Step 2:
+    - JOIN the S block with each R block from the chunk
+    - FOR each matching tuple $r in R$-block and $s in S$-block ADD (r, s) to Output Buffer
+    - IF Outer Buffer is full, PAUSE; WRITE the current join result to disk; CONTINUE
+- Step 3: LOAD next S-block and GOTO Step 2
+- Step 4: GOTO Step 1

+*Cost Analysis*
+- Total number of blocks read for outer relation E: $n_E$
+- Outer Loops: Number of chunks of (nB-2) blocks of outer relation: ceil(nE/(nB-2))
+- For each chunk of (nB-2) blocks read all the blocks of inner relation D:
+- Total number of block read in all outer loops: $n_D * ceil(n_E/(n_B - 2))$
+- Total Expected Cost: $n_E + n_D * ceil(n_E/(n_B - 2))$ block accesses

-- index based nested loop join (index on the inner relation) For each tuple in the outer relation, use the index to find the matching tuples in the inner relation
+*Index based nested loop join* (index; B+ Tree)

+For each tuple in the outer relation, use the index to find the matching tuples in the inner relation.

+*Cost Analysis*
+- Total number of blocks read for outer relation E: $n_E$
+- B+ Tree index: $t$
+- Number of tuples in the inner relation: $r_D$
+- Total Expected Cost: $n_E + r_D * (t + 1)$ block accesses

+*Sort-Merge join* (sorted relations)

+Use merge sort over two sorted relations (R and S), sorted on their joining keys (A and B).

+Idea:
-- merge-join (sorted relations) Load a pair of sorted blocks, check the join condition and output the result.
+- Load a pair of sorted blocks
+- Both blocks are linearly scanned concurrently over the joining attributes (merge-sort in memory)
+- if matching tuples are found, add them to the result set

+*Gain*: blocks are only scanned once.

 Efficient if both relations are already sorted on the join key.

+*Cost Analysis*
+- Total number of blocks read for outer relation R: $n_R$
+- Total number of blocks read for inner relation S: $n_S$
+- Total Expected Cost: $n_R + n_S$ block accesses

+If both files are not sorted, then use external sorting.

+*Hash-join* (hashed relations)

+Pre-condition:
+- File R is partitioned into M buckets w.r.t. hash function h over joining attribute A.
+- File S is partitioned into M buckets w.r.t. the same hash function h over joining attribute B.
+Assumption: R is the smallest file and fits into main memory.

+The records of files R and S are partitioned into smaller files.
+The partitioning of each file is done using the same hashing function h on the join attribute A of R (for partitioning file R) and B of S (for partitioning file S).
+First, a single pass through the file with fewer records (say, R ) hashes its records to the various partitions of R; this is called the partitioning phase , since the records of R are partitioned into the hash buckets.
+In the simplest case, we assume that the smaller file can fit entirely in main memory after it is partitioned, so that the partitioned subfiles of R are all kept in main memory.
+The collection of records with the same value of h ( A ) are placed in the same partition, which is a hash bucket in a hash table in main memory.
+In the second phase, called the probing phase , a single pass through the other file ( S ) then hashes each of its records using the same hash function h ( B ) to probe the appropriate bucket, and that record is combined with all matching records from R in that bucket.
+This simplified description of partition-hash join assumes that the smaller of the two files fits entirely into memory buckets after the first phase.
+We will discuss the general case of partition-hash join below that does not require this assumption.
+In practice, techniques J1 to J4 are implemented by accessing whole disk blocks of a file, rather than individual records.
+Depending on the available number of buffers in memory, the number of blocks read in from the file can be adjusted.

-- hash-join (hashed relations) Hash the inner relation and then probe the hash table with the tuples of the outer relation.
+Hash the inner relation and then probe the hash table with the tuples of the outer relation.

+#pagebreak()

-== Query Optimisation
+= Query Optimisation #text(fill: gray, size: 10pt)[Week 9]

 *Cost-based Optimisation*: exploit statistical information to estimate the execution cost of a query.
 Important is information about each relation and attribute.
 NDV (Number of Distinct Values).

 *Selection Selectivity*: $0 <= "sl"(A) <= 1$
 *Selective Predictions*: Approximation of the selection selectivity.
-You oculd have no assumption about the data, could be uniformly distributed
+You could have no assumption about the data, could be uniformly distributed

 *Conjunctive Selectivity* (A = x and B = y): $"sl"(Q) = "sl"(A = x) * "sl"(B = y) in [0, 1]$